 - A18: Your firm's Fingerprint Reports can be retrieved in Web CRD by entitled Reports users.
 See the CRD Reports Quick Reference Guide for detailed navigational information.

 - Q19: Are fingerprints required for each affiliated firm on a Form U4 filing?

 - A19: No. Only one set of fingerprints is required for affiliated firms included on a Form U4, provided the employment date for all listed affiliate firms is the same as the employment date for the filing firm.
 Affiliated firms can also establish a Simultaneous Filing Group (SFG) to ensure that FINRA fees are deducted from the designated “primary” firm’s account.

 - Q20: A firm has Non-Registered Fingerprint individuals (NRFs) who are no longer with the firm.
 How does the firm terminate these individuals?

-- A20: The firm should terminate the individuals by submitting an NRF Amendment Filing that includes the Date of Termination or by using the Bulk Termination function available as part of the Form NRF process in Web CRD.
+- A20: The firm can terminate the individuals by submitting an NRF Amendment Filing that includes the Date of Termination or by using the Bulk Termination function available as part of the Form NRF process in Web CRD.
 See the Form NRF Quick Reference Guide for additional information.

 - Q21: My firm is applying for FINRA registration.
 How are fingerprints of associated persons submitted to FINRA?